Different Metrics for Different Markets

 The Growth Trap

-When Cambodian founders try to apply Silicon Valley growth strategies—aggressive paid marketing, customer acquisition at any cost, burning cash to "capture market"—they often fail.
+When Cambodian founders try to apply aggressive growth strategies — paid marketing at any cost, burning cash to "capture market" — without the supporting infrastructure, they often struggle.

 Cambodia doesn't have the same depth of venture capital.
-When you burn your runway in 18 months chasing growth, there's no Series B to save you.
-You're done.
+When you burn your runway in 18 months chasing growth, there's often no Series B to bridge the gap.

-We've seen this pattern repeat.
 The companies that survive are the ones that grow within their means, focus on profitability from day one, and build lasting relationships with customers.
+That's not a lesser strategy — it's a smarter one for this market.

-1. Unit economics from day one If acquiring a customer costs $50 and they generate $20 in annual revenue, the business won't scale.
-That's okay—just don't raise VC money expecting it to.
+1. Unit economics from day one If acquiring a customer costs $50 and they generate $20 in annual revenue, understand the math before you scale.
+That's true in any market.

 2. Build for the market you have, not the market you want Cambodian consumers have different spending power, different pain points, and different behaviors than American consumers.
 Build for THAT.